KialoHezz/Calculate-Day-Of-the-Week-C.D.O.T.W-/README.md

 # BDD
-Have a form to fill in all credetial required.
+Have a form to fill in all credetial required.Choose DD/MM/YY and either between male or female

 When you submit then back-end runs verification of what you have been required in fill if its correct.